aceliwang/potatopsych/Practice - PsychScene Videos.md

     - High risk including forensic, towards self and others

 ### MEQ 15.2 What information from the review would impact on your decision?
-List and justify (10 marks).
-(Decision for CTO)
+List and justify.
+(6-10 marks) (Decision for CTO)

 - Assessment of insight
   - Engagement with services